Classification of low-rank odd-dimensional modular categories: Odd-dimensional MTCs of rank 17--23

 \section{Odd-dimensional MTCs of rank 17--23}

+In this section, we complete the classification of odd-dimensional MTCs of rank $17$ to $23$, and we use that classification to show two general results about odd-dimensional MTCs that we use in future sections.

-In this section, we complete the classification of odd-dimensional MTCs of rank $17$ to $23$.
-This classification was begun in~\cite{CP}, which showed that such MTCs must be either pointed or perfect.
-The following result follows directly from Section~\ref{section: algorithm}.
+The classification of odd-dimensional MTCs of rank $17$ to $23$ was begun in~\cite{CP}, which showed that such MTCs must be either pointed or perfect.
+The following result follows directly from an application of Algorithm~\ref{alg: dim generation}.

 \begin{theorem} All odd-dimensional MTCs of rank $17$, $19$, $21$, and $23$ must be pointed. \end{theorem}